 “Welle der Wahrheiten”, in: DER SPIEGEL, 2.1.
 2012.

 Catherine Abbott, Communism, Marxism, and Socialism: Radical Politics and Jim Jones (2015).

 Chidester, David.
-Salvation and Suicide: Jim Jones, the Peoples Temple, and Jonestown.
-Indianapolis, IN: Indiana University Press, 2003, 96-97.
+Salvation and Suicide: Jim Jones, the Peoples Temple and Jonestown.
+Indianapolis, IN: University of Indiana Press, 2003, 96-97.

 Götz, Katharina: Die Darstellung des Nationalsozialismus im Geschichtsschulbuch, Schulbuchanalyse: DDR/BRD, 2012, p.36

 Bernd Faulenbach, in: Gründungsmythos der DDR, p.
 37.

 Hoffmann, Dirk; Schwartz, Michael, and Wentker, Hermann (eds.).
 Vor dem Mauerbau: Politik und Gesellschaft in der DDR der fünfziger Jahre.
 Oldenbourg Wissenschaftsverlag, München 2003.

 Reiterman, Tim, with Jacobs, John.
 Raven: The Untold Story of the Rev. Jim Jones and His People.
 New York: Dutton, 1982, pos 10671, Kindle edition.